 No!
-Hazing is NOT a part of responsible Greek life.
-Pepperdine Greek life is no exception.
-In fact, the National Panhellenic Conference (every sorority at Pepperdine is a member of this) and Pepperdine University have strict policies against hazing and it is not tolerated.
+Hazing is NOT a part of responsible Greek Life.
+Pepperdine Greek Life is no exception.
+In fact, the National Panhellenic Conference and Pepperdine University have strict policies against hazing and it is not tolerated.
 Since moving to a national Greek system, Pepperdine has seen a near elimination of hazing of any sort.
 New Member Education is a time of building new members up and educating them into the group, not a time to belittle them.
-The Greek Councils and Student Organizations Judicial Board are in place to ensure that no one is hazed and violations of the policy is dealt with swiftly and appropriately.
+The Greek councils and Student Organizations Judicial Board are in place to ensure that no one is hazed and violations of the policy is dealt with swiftly and appropriately.

 6. I don’t know if I’m the “sorority type.”

 There really is no such thing as a “sorority type.”
 Members differ a lot from chapter to chapter.
 Chances are if you really want to join a sorority, then you will probably find the place that is right for you.

 7. Do the chapters vary much from college to college?